-UOE is committed to making each student feel a part of the university’s community so that they plan on continuing their education at Kent State as freshmen after completing their CCP courses and graduating from high school.
+UOE is committed to making each student feel a part of the university’s community, so that the CCP students plan on continuing their education at Kent State after completing their CCP courses and graduating from high school.
 A challenge mentioned by UOE in an interview is that it has found that many students who take college-level courses in the CCP program through Kent State are not applying as a first-year student upon high school graduation.
-Survey and interview data collected shows this to be mostly accurate, three out of the four students surveyed and interviewed plan to go to different universities than where they are taking CCP classes through.
-For example, a senior attending Black River High School in Sullivan, Ohio, taking CCP classes through Lorain County Community College mentioned in the survey sent to the student that they did not plan on staying at the college they are taking their CCP courses through after high school graduation due to wanting to attend a bigger college.
+This is a specific type of retention issue for the university.
+Survey and interview data collected shows this to be mostly accurate, three out of the four students surveyed and interviewed plan to go to different universities than where their CCP class credit came from.
+For example, a senior attending Black River High School in Sullivan, Ohio, taking CCP classes through Lorain County Community College mentioned in the survey sent to the student that they did not plan on applying to Lorain County Community College after high school graduation due to wanting to attend a bigger college.

-Another aspect of retention challenges that UOE mentioned in an interview is that it has concerns over feeling it is not engaging students enough with the community of current CCP students as well as feeling CCP students are lacking a connection to the university.
-Though survey data mentioned two students' points of view on this concern.
+UOE also mentioned in an interview is that it has concerns over feeling it is not engaging students enough with the community of current CCP students as well as feeling CCP students are lacking a connection to the universityThis team’s survey data mentioned two students' points of view on this concern.
 One student, taking online courses, mentioned in the survey that they feel a part of the university and believes it is important to stay connected.
 This student feels connected through the emails the university sends regarding student opportunities.
 However, another student mentioned in the survey that they do not feel a part of the university community, but do not feel that it is important to be connected.

 Communication and Engagement Challenges

 UOE faces many challenges regarding communication and engagement.
-Kristen Betcher expressed that the main challenge is that students taking CCP classes at Kent State struggle to feel integrated into the campus and other students due to a lack of awareness of campus events or being unable to attend for different reasons like scheduling conflicts.
-Betcher and UOE believe that when students feel disconnected, they may be less aware of clubs, organizations, and academic support services, which can enhance their educational experience when they move forward and attend Kent State in the future.
+Kristen Betcher expressed that the main challenge is that students taking CCP classes at Kent State struggle to feel integrated into the campus or connected to other students due to a lack of awareness or ability to attend campus events for different reasons like scheduling conflicts.
+Betcher and UOE believe that when students feel disconnected, they may be less aware of clubs, organizations, and academic support services, which can enhance their educational experience when they move forward and apply to Kent State in the future.
 For example, a senior attending Buckeye High School in Medina, Ohio, taking CCP classes through Lorain County Community College, prefers online courses because the student can adjust to their current schedule.
 This demonstrates the disconnect that UOE feels can prohibit students from making connections and create an inability to fully learn about the resources and experiences that Kent State has to offer.
 Another student who is a senior at Twinsburg High School and taking CCP courses at their high school located that was surveyed stated, “if I went to campus sometimes, I would likely feel more engaged.”

 Another challenge UOE faces is finding a way to encourage students to continue their education at Kent State without making them feel like they are being treated as “less than” traditional students.
 Despite already being Kent State students, CCP students are required to go through the application process again when transitioning from high school to full-time college.
 This can be confusing, as it might unintentionally suggest that their prior experience as CCP students is not fully recognized or valued.